TheNoobInventor/rpi-sensehat-snake-game/README.md

 # Raspberry Pi Sensehat Snake game

-This is a remake of the popular retro Nokia snake game on a Raspberry Pi 4 equipped with a SenseHat add-on board.
+This is a remake of the popular retro snake game on a Raspberry Pi 4 equipped with a SenseHat add-on board.
 The snake game is a common programming project used to practice certain concepts such as object-oriented programming and array manipulation.
 There are a lot of SenseHat snake game implementations online, this version attempts to program the game in an easier and well documented way, whilst leaving room for further amends/improvements.